hadi-hammoud/Go-Tourism-/README.md

 ##  Architecture

 - **Modular MVC** using Laravel for backend logic and secure RESTful APIs.
-- **Component-based UI** using React for dynamic rendering and a mobile-first design.
+- **Component-based UI** using React for dynamic rendering and a mobile first design.
 - **Token-based authentication** with protected routes and role-based access.

 ---